Frequently Asked

 Questions

-Yes!
-Vespa Club of Chicago has taken charge of Slaughterhouse, and we’re working with Vespa Club of America to host Vespa Midwest Days, and if you like what you see, we’d sure love to see you become a member and get involved in the worldwide Vespa Club scene, but neither a Vespa nor a membership in our club are required to register for Slaughterhouse or Midwest Vespa Days.
-All scooters and all scooterists are welcome, and you’ll see the usual variety (of scooters and people) at our event.
+If you like what you see at the rally, please do get involved in the Vespa Club scene, but again, neither a Vespa nor a membership in our club are required to register for Slaughterhouse or Midwest Vespa Days.

 Yes!
 The Vespa Club of Chicago welcomes everyone!
-That said, we must impose limits to keep group rides safe for everyone:
+That said, we set limits to keep group rides safe for everyone:

 All scooter makes and models and vintages are welcome, but all vehicles on our rides must be street legal, titled and plated, and capable of 45-ish mph.
-Make no mistake, we love you — and your vehicle, but if you need to run lights and ride in the bike lane to keep up with the group, you’re creating an unsafe situation and we’ll ask you to catch up with us later.
+Most 50cc scooters meet this criteria, but most electric scooters and bicycles and mopeds do not, though there are exceptions both ways.
+Make no mistake, we love you — and your vehicle, but if you need to run lights and split lanes and ride in the bike lane to keep up with the group, you’re creating an unsafe situation and we’ll ask you to catch up with us later.

 People-wise, we welcome (and thankfully attract) all ages, genders races, colors, creeds, even (most) musical tastes.
 So long as you have an open mind and can respectfully co-exist with others, you will be welcome at our events.